MUGWANEZAMANZI/Abunzi/README.md

 # Abunzi

-A Laravel application for digitizing local dispute resolution.
+An Application for digitizing local dispute resolution.

 ---